David Suzuki Foundation

-The David Suzuki Foundation is a science-based non-profit environmental organization headquartered in Vancouver, British Columbia, Canada, with offices in Montreal and Toronto.
+The David Suzuki Foundation is a science-based non-profit environmental organization headquartered in Vancouver, British Columbia, with offices in Montreal and Toronto.
 It was established as a federally registered Canadian charity on January 1, 1991.
 By 2007, it had 40,000 donors.
 Its mission is to protect nature while balancing human needs.
 It is supported entirely by Foundation grants and donations and by 2012, 90% of its donors were Canadian.
 By 2007, the Foundation employed about seventy-five staff members.